 Lifelong employment within the same company is no longer the norm.
 However, this doesn’t mean you have to cut all ties with former employees as soon as they walk out the door.

 Former employees can offer a lucrative pool of quality hire referrals, rehires, business leads, competitive and industry intelligence, brand ambassadors, and more!

-A corporate alumni network enables you to maintain a lasting and mutually beneficial relationship with ex-employees.
+A corporate alumni network enables you to maintain lasting and mutually beneficial relationships with ex-employees.

 Building a successful corporate alumni network can be challenging but the benefits make the investment well worth the effort.